-- this page is under construction --

 - To train candidates to present research results in both written and in oral form (in English to fellow researchers and in one’s own language to students and laypersons);

-- To provide candidates with knowledge of, and insights into, the present state and current debates within the field of study of fundamental and clinical human movement sciences.
+- To provide candidates with knowledge of, and insight into, the present state and current debates within the field of study of fundamental and clinical human movement sciences.

 These aims are partly realized in the process of conducting research under supervision.
 But because the day-to-day interaction with supervisors and fellow PhD candidates will not completely cover all the desired aims, the VU has initiated a 30 ECTS training trajectory that has been added to formalize the VU PhD candidate training.
 AMC has organized this within the AMC graduate school.
 The PhD training plan is part of the Training and Guidance plan and has to be completed by all PhD candidates.
 In this manner, each PhD candidate will complete an individually tailored training path as part of the PhD trajectory.
 The different training requirements for the PhD candidates, as set out by the participating partners, can be found below.